-The type of material used for strings controls their timbre.
-Different materials have been used for traditional guzheng over the centuries, each with different pros and cons.
-Modern instruments are usually strung with a multi-part string.
-Typically referred to as "Nylon", these modern strings have a core of drawn steel, wound with copper in the bass strings, which are then wound with a tight thread which is then wound in nylon.
-The ends are then wound in an additional layer of thread.
-It's easier just to say "Nylon".
-These strings are the most common because:
+The string material controls a guzheng’s timbre.
+Modern instruments are usually strung with "Nylon" multi-part strings that have a core of drawn steel, a winding of copper for bass strings, a tight thread layer, then a final nylon winding.
+The ends are wound in an additional layer of thread and shaped for the anchors.
+Nylon strings are the most common because:

 Compare that with the other materials:

 Effectively the core of the modern string, drawn wire strings were made of steel, steel wound in copper, straight copper, or brass.
 Metal strings are more durable than silk, easier to produce consistently, and louder.
-Their timbre is described as bright, at times emphasizing higher frequencies that can be unpleasant to the listener.
-They can be painful to play and do not transmit the nuance of left-handed techniques as well as silk.
-Keeping the tension low can help, but prevents the instrument from being used for modern, faster songs.
+Their timbre is described as bright, emphasizing higher frequencies that can be unpleasant to the listener.
+Left-hand ornamentations can be painful to play.
+Drawn wire strings transmit the nuance of left-handed techniques better than nylon but not as well as silk.
+Tensions are generally lower, preventing the instrument from being used for modern, faster songs.
 Sources: Cheng 1991, Han 2013

-While rarely discussed in English sources, strings were likely made from additional materials at different points across the millennia.
+While rarely discussed in modern English sources, strings were made from whatever materials people had on hand.
 The guzheng manufacturer Tianyi published an overview referencing animal hair and animal "tendon" being used as strings:

 The zither string has gone through several stages in its history.
 Early on strings were made of dried deer tendon [species: Cervus elaphus] or hair from the deer's tail.
 The advantage of these types of strings is their soft, pleasant sound.
 The disadvantage is their small volume, (易走音?), and their [short] service life.

-There are regional clues to this as well; Carole Pegg writes in The New Grove Dictionary of Music and Musicians that the Mongolian zither the yatga is said to have had strings made from a variety of materials including horse hair and animal intestine (referred to in the west as catgut).
+Carole Pegg writes in The New Grove Dictionary of Music and Musicians that the Mongolian zither the yatga is said to have had strings made from a variety of materials including horse hair and animal intestine (also known as catgut).
 It is perfectly possible that Chinese zithers were strung with such materials at some point and place in time.

 One questions that comes up from time to time is what thickness of string is appropriate for which location on the instrument.
 This is especially important when people are trying to replace a broken string on an older guzheng with drawn wires.
 There is no universal standard as to what thickness of string should be used at which point on an instrument, but there are some general trends observable on modern instruments.
 Below are the thicknesses of strings on 8 different guzheng, ranging from steel to wound copper to nylon.
 Guzheng A-D are 21-string guzheng with modern nylon strings.
 The first two are full size, the last two are travel size.The remaining Guzheng E-H are drawn-wire guzheng, strung with steel or copper-wound steel.

 Wire is sold by its "gauge" but there are several competing measurement systems.
-Conversions from measured diameter to gauge can be found here.
+Use this link to convert from diameter to gauge.

 Guzheng String Diameters, Inches